 American Journey Limited Ingredient Diet

 This canned food receives a 5-star rating from users on Chewy.com.
 The Chicken & Sweet Potato Recipe is grain-free and has 9 percent protein, 6 percent fat, 1.5 percent fiber, and 78 percent moisture.
-The top five ingredients are chicken, chicken broth, chicken liver, sweet potatoes, and flaxseed.
+The top five ingredients in this low carb wet dog food are chicken, chicken broth, chicken liver, sweet potatoes, and flaxseed.
 A case of 12 12.5-ounce cans is about $24.

 Merrick Backcountry Grain Free 96% Real Beef